petaverse-cloud/pv-docs-site/docs/devices/2-battery-charging/battery-duration.md

 ---

 # How Long Does the Petority Docker and Tag Battery Last?
-With the right configuration, your Petority Devices can go months in between charges.
+With the right configuration, your Petority Devices can go months between charges.

-Performance will depend on set up, The battery life of Petority devices depends on several factors, including **usage frequency**, **environmental conditions**, and **charging habits**.
+Performance will depend on the setup.
+The batter life of Petority Devices depends on several factors, including **usage frequency**, **environmental conditions**, and **charging habits**.

 Generally, the battery life of Petority devices can **range from several days to a few weeks**.